gostevedore/stevedore/test/stack/README.md

 /git/repos # chown -R git:git app2.git/
 ```

-### How to clone a gitserver repositories
+### How to clone _gitserver_ repositories

-You must be authorized before clone or update any repository on gitserver.
-The `client` container is provided by a key pair, on `root` user, that are allowed to manage git repositories.
+You must be authorized before cloning or updating any repository on _gitserver_.
+The _client_ container is provided by a key pair, on `root` user, that is allowed to manage git repositories.

 ```sh
 /app/test/client/stevedore # ls -l ~/.ssh/